 Gas-phase chemistry is selected by a keyword assigned to each photochemical mechanism (see Section 5).
-Aerosol chemistry is selected by the keywords "NONE", "INERT", "CF" or "CMU".
+Aerosol chemistry is selected by the keywords "NONE", "INERT", or "CF".
 In the "NONE" case, no aerosol chemistry is invoked and no aerosol species should be listed in file.
 In the "INERT" case, the user can define any number of arbitrary particulate names and properties.
-The "CF" and "CMU" options invoke aerosol chemistry and treat aerosol size using either static coarse and fine modes (CF) or an evolving size section model (CMU).
-Both CF and CMU options require a minimum set of specific aerosol names with associated chemistry.
+The "CF" option invokes aerosol chemistry and treats the aerosol mass distribution as coarse and fine modes.
+CF requires a minimum set of specific aerosol names with associated chemistry.
 The choice of which inorganic aerosol chemistry scheme to use is selected on the "Inorganic PM Chem" line (ISORROPIA or EQSAM); the choice of which secondary organic aerosol (SOA) chemistry to use and its version (if applicable) is selected on the "Organic PM Chem" line (SOAP2.2 or 1.5DVBS).